 Embracing the cloud is vital for modern IT transformation, as it can increase your time to market, improve the user experience, and deliver cost savings.
 Most importantly, conducting business via the cloud can give you a huge competitive advantage.

-Find out how to take the chaos out of cloud.
+Take the chaos out of cloud.
 Download your guide to developing a successful cloud strategy.

 But while cloud technology offers compelling benefits, it also comes with misconceptions that can hinder sound decision-making.
 Below are the top seven cloud myths that hold some enterprises back: